scblur869/car-api/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.bmw.base-api' is invalid and this project uses 'com.bmw.baseapi' instead.
+* The original package name 'com.app.base-api' is invalid and this project uses 'com.app.baseapi' instead.

 # Getting Started